itspriddle/bashword/doc/man/bashword.1.md

 *-P*, *--pin*
     Generates a numeric PIN.

-*-n*, *--numbers*
+*-n [COUNT]*, *--numbers [COUNT]*
-    For passwords, this option will force the password to include at least one numeric digit.
+    For passwords, this option specifies the number of numbers to include in the generated password.
+If no COUNT is specified, at least one number is guaranteed to be included.
 For passphrases and PINs, this option has no effect.

 *-N*, *--no-numbers*
-    For passwords, this option will force the password to include no numbers at all.
+    For passwords, this option forces the password to include no numbers at all.
 For passphrases and PINs, this options has no effect.

-*-s*, *--symbols*
+*-s [COUNT]*, *--symbols [COUNT]*
-    For passwords, this option will force the password to include at least one symbol.
+    For passwords, this option specifies the number of symbols to include in the generated password.
+If no COUNT is specified, at least one symbol is guaranteed to be included.
 For passphrases and PINs, this option has no effect.

 *-S*, *--no-symbols*
-    For passwords, this option will force the password to include no symbols at all.
+    For passwords, this option forces the password to include no symbols at all.
 For passphrases and PINs, this option has no effect.

 *-d CHAR*, *--delimiter CHAR*
     For passphrases, this option is the character that is used between